 Step 4: Activating the Virtual Environment

-The virtual environment is activated as follows:
+We activate the virtual environment as follows:

 cd ~/Projects/GraXpert